tabalinas/jsgrid/_includes/docs.md

     valueField: "",             // name of property of item to be used as value
     textField: "",              // name of property of item to be used as displaying value
     selectedIndex: -1           // index of selected item by default
-    valueType: "number|string"  // the data type of the value }</pre>
+    valueType: "number|string", // the data type of the value
+    readOnly: false             // a boolean defines whether select is readonly (added in v1.4) }</pre>
 </div>